siddharthshah87/grid-services/docs/ven-contract.md

 `state.desired` accepts updates for config/knobs and load fields (enabled, capacityKw, priority).

+## Backend persistence

+Each publish on `oadr/meter/{venId}` is stored in the backend database.
+The panel-level fields populate the `ven_telemetry` table while the entries in the `loads` array are expanded into `ven_load_samples` records.
+The full JSON payload is retained for troubleshooting in both tables.
+Status transitions reported via the shadow or acknowledgements are captured in the `ven_statuses` table so the dashboard can surface the latest heartbeat and status for each VEN.

 ## Ambiguities and Decisions

 - `currentPowerKw` for PV is negative (generation).
 Backend may separate generation in its models.